UANATACA/ONESHOT-REPO/oneshot_gui.md

 	systemctl restart optimizer
 <br></br>

-> Production environment
+> PRODUCTION environment

 **Requirements:**

-- Billing credentials for the Uanataca production environment.
+- Billing credentials for Uanataca production environment.
 - Certificate (.cer) and key (.key) files to connect to the Uanataca production environment.
 - The Id number for the Registration Authority that will issue the certificates.